DDMAL/cantus/README.md

 ### Launch in production

-From the Compute Canada VM, follow the same instructions as above, only replace `docker-compose` with `docker compose` and make sure to keep `DEBUG=false` in the `.env` file.
+From the Compute Canada VM, follow the same instructions as above, only replace `docker-compose` with `docker compose` and make sure to keep `PORT=80` in the `.env` file.

 ## Initialize a newly launched website